Games that Changed Our Lives: Paper Mario: The Thousand-Year Door

 As a young child, I often spent quite a bit of time watching video games being played rather than playing them myself.
 My father and I would often crowd around one of the CRT televisions that we had spread throughout our house and play into the wee hours of the morning on weekends.
 One of those games was Paper Mario: The Thousand-Year Door for the Nintendo GameCube, and I will always love it.
 The game, with its classic humor, interesting locales, and fascinating characters is one of the trademarks of my childhood.
 I spent many hours playing the first three Paper Mario games, and they contributed greatly to my love for story-focused games.

 Before I played The Thousand-Year Door, the games that I played were mainly immersive or non-story focused games.
-Games like Ty the Tasmanian Tiger 2: Bush Rescue, Super Mario Sunshine, and Metroid Prime were the sort of games which interested me as a child.
+Games like Ty the Tasmanian Tiger 2: Bush Rescue, Super Mario Sunshine, and Metroid Prime were the sort of games that interested me as a child.
 Before I picked up The Thousand-Year Door, I separated narrative and gameplay as separate entities in my mind.
 I was excited about what was going to happen next in a game, but I never anticipated or thought deeply about what was to come next in the game.
 I simply rolled with the punches.

 The Thousand-Year Door changed that and it is to it that I owe my deep love for story-focused games.
 Without the Mario RPGs, I would not have the same appreciation that I do today for the role, no pun intended, of a story in games.
 Today, I love story-focused games, from Professor Layton to Xenoblade Chronicles, because of their ability to keep me engaged while I am not playing.
 No matter how spectacularly the meta-game flourishes in Super Smash Bros. nor how interesting raid mechanics in Final Fantasy XIV become, I will rarely think about them in-depth while not in the game.
-The story, on the other hand, is something that I will turn over in my mind throughout the day, constantly trying to discern what will happen next.
+Story, on the other hand, is something that I will turn over in my mind throughout the day, constantly trying to discern what will happen next.
 Often, games that fail to register a good story fall out of my interest and my memory fast.

 Objectively, the story in The Thousand-Year Door is oftentimes shallow, linear, and predictable in ways that a lot of the Mario RPGs often suffer from.
 To my adolescent mind, however, the game was a treasure trove, full to the brim with mystery and intrigue.
 Even as a voracious reader whilst a youngster, I was shocked by how deep the world of Paper Mario: The Thousand-Year Door seemed to go.
 So many different people gathered in the little town of Rogueport from all over the Mushroom Kingdom.
 The game’s story was no amazing feat of narrative expression, but I felt the world was truly alive.